Abc-Arbitrage/Zerio/README.md

 }
 ```

 Again, the API is minimalist, and non-generic.
 You'll have to handle the message type dispatch yourself if needed.
+The `messageTypeId` parameter uniquely identifies the message type.

 ## Server